 One vitamin that has been linked to skin cell renewal is vitamin A or retinol.
 Milia may be related to vitamin A deficiency, with individuals reporting that their recurring milia stopped once they increased their vitamin A intake.
 The source of your dietary vitamin A is important, so read on for more details, no skipping!

 A product that dermatologists sometimes prescribe for milia and which has good results (but side effects) is Differin Cream or adapalene (generic name) which is a retinoid-like compound.
 A synthetic form of retinol (vitamin A).

 I think it’s safe to say that vitamin A has a role to play in the development of milia.
 To prevent milia, it would be wise to ensure an adequate intake of vitamin A and assist your skin’s renewal process, allowing it to exfoliate the dead skin cells that it’s having trouble shedding by itself.

-Dr Michelle Kmiec says that to effectively convert plant sources of beta carotene into the form of Vitamin A that your body can use, you need to eat at least 12 servings of fruits and vegetables a day, be in perfect health, without any digestive issues, eat real fat, never eat processed or fast foods and have no stress in your life.
-She goes onto say that if you don’t tick all of those boxes, then you should get your vitamin A from animal sources, with the easiest source being cod liver oil.
+Dr Michelle Kmiec says that to effectively convert plant sources of beta-carotene into the form of Vitamin A that your body can use, you need to eat at least 12 servings of fruits and vegetables a day, be in perfect health, without any digestive issues, eat real fat, never eat processed or fast foods and have no stress in your life.
+She goes onto say that if you don’t tick all of those boxes, then you should get your vitamin A from animal sources, with the most natural source being cod liver oil.

 Another superb source of Vitamin A is beef liver.
 One serving has 20,000 IU.
 Imagine how well that much natural vitamin A is going to feed your skin!
-If eating liver doesn’t sound very appealing to you, just slice it thinly and add it to a beef stir fry, you’ll hardly know that it’s there.
-Or add it to soup before blending.
+If eating liver doesn’t sound very appealing to you, just slice it thinly and add it to a beef stir-fry, you’ll hardly know that it’s there.
+Or add it to a bowl of soup before blending.

 ***Caution!
 Current guidelines recommend that pregnant women should not consume liver.***